Clojure

 code_critique | Interactive code review and improvement suggestions | Iterative code quality improvement |

-for precise data manipulationDefault Behavior (Memory-Only): By default, the scratch pad operates in memory only.
+read_file)name_pattern to find functions by name, content_pattern to search content"area :rectangle" or vector dispatchesclojure_edit)clojure_eval)bash)dispatch_agent)scratch_pad)set_path, get_path, delete_path for precise data manipulationDefault Behavior (Memory-Only): By default, the scratch pad operates in memory only.
 Data persists during the session but is lost when the MCP server stops.

 Enabling Persistence:

-Add to .clojure-mcp/config.edn
+Add to .clojure-mcp/config.edn:

 {:scratch-pad-load true ; false by default :scratch-pad-file "workspace.edn"} ; defaults to "scratch_pad.edn"